 3. Limit Your Options — Simplicity Sells

 Too many options overwhelm people.
 It's a psychological friction point.
 Give people 2–4 choices max, each with a clearly increasing value.
-For example:

 This gives new members an easy way to get started and upsell themselves later.
 The biggest mistake is offering six tiers with minor variations.
 Keep it clean.